Line 1 (Rio LRT)

-Line 1: Praia Formosa ↔ Santos Dumont is one of the lines operated by VLT Carioca, being opened on 5 June 2016.
+Line 1: Terminal Intermodal Gentileza ↔ Santos Dumont is one of the lines operated by VLT Carioca, being opened on 5 June 2016.

 It has a total of 16 stops in operation, all at-grade.
 Besides that, another one is in planning.
 The stops Praia Formosa, Rodoviária, Providência, Parada dos Navios/Valongo, Carioca, Cinelândia and Santos Dumont has connection with other transport modals.

 The system, operated by Concessionária do VLT Carioca S.A., registered a movement of more than 6 million passengers in the first 10 months of operation.
 Attends the following districts: Centro, Gamboa, Santo Cristo and Saúde.